cropinghigh/zynq_a9_mb/README.md

     ![Testing DDR](images/memtest_1.jpg)
     ![Testing DDR](images/memtest_2.jpg)

     Hook up the JTAG and UART, and power on the board.
 Then, load the FSBL with xsdb(more on that in Flashing section).
-It should load, print the voltagtes and temperatures, and stop at "Boot mode is JTAG".
+It should run, print the voltagtes and temperatures, and stop at "Boot mode is JTAG".
 If it says something about DDR fault, then likely the DDR chips soldering is bad.
 Remove them, reball and try again.
 At this point it's recommended run the memtest to check memory integrity and eye opening.

     Normal values for v1.1 board are no errors on entire 511MB test, 70-80% read eye and 60-70% write eye.

 7. Finishing the assembly

     At this point, you just need to solder in everything that isn't there yet.
 Pay special attention to R158/R161 in I2C block(it's selecting either 5V or 3.3V I2C interface, never install both at the same time).
 You can connect an RTC battery or ionistor to BT1 terminals if you need to keep time, but remove D17, if it's not a rechargeable one.
 If you don't need some of the connectors, you can also don't solder them in, or do it later.
 R51/R52 are not required.
-ESD protection diodes are not neccesary but highly recommended.
+ESD protection diodes are not neccesary but highly recommended(I just ordered them in a wrong case, so they don't present on pictures.
+Double check the component number and casing!)

     ![Final board image](images/final_board_f.jpg)
     ![Final board image](images/final_board_b.jpg)